I can’t believe I never had heard of this town. It sounds amazing.

 This is the sort of thing that happens in some European miracle stories, but this time the authorities reported to higher authorities, who interested themselves in the story.
 The Count of Flanders, Baudouin V, had a mayor of his household that was called Landry, who had become totally paralyzed.
-He ended up visiting the collapsed area in the forest, and was totally healed in a moment.
-Baudouin’s wife Adela (aka Adele of France, daughter of King Robert II of France, mother-in-law of William the Conqueror and sister-in-law of the annoying Tostig) was impressed.
+He ended up visiting the giant sinkhole in the forest, and was totally healed in a moment.
+Baudouin’s wife Adela (aka Adele of France, daughter of King Robert II of France, mother-in-law of William the Conqueror and sister-in-law of the annoying Tostig) was impressed and grateful.
 So the Countess showed up and had the earth collapse excavated.
 To everyone’s surprise, the three girls’ bodies were found still incorrupt after two years, looking as if they’d fallen asleep and still kneeling, still with folded hands.
 They had obviously died instantly.

 Countess Adela retired there after her husband’s death, and one night she saw an apparition of the Virgin Mary herself.
 Countess Adela possessed a splinter of the True Cross (showing that she had some kind of Byzantine diplomatic connections, or that she’d made off with her husband’s relic).
 Mary ordered her not to keep this relic to herself and the nuns, but to let all the faithful come see it.
 In the morning, the countess thought this was just a dream and ignored it, but she dreamed it twice more.
 The third time, Mary told her that she would receive a sign that it was a true command from God.
 In the morning, she would see a red thread running up to the altar of the church.
 She was to pick up this cord, wind it around her hand, and follow it with her reliquary wherever it went, until it ran out.
 That would be the route of the True Cross procession.